****DUE TO CORONAVIRUS (COVID19) CONCERNS, IN PERSON ORIENTATION IS SUSPENDED UNTIL FURTHER NOTICE.

 What most damages children when a family is in crisis is not two households or even change.
 It has been proven that the most damaging thing a parent can do to their child is to remain in conflict with the other parent.
 Conflict is not just limited to disagreeing or fighting.
-Children suffer from internal conflict when they do not feel they cannot have a relationship with both parents.
+Children suffer from internal conflict when they do not feel they can have a relationship with both parents.

 Our Orientation explains more about the research on what children

 need from their parents during and after the court process.
 Our